JosemSandoval/JosemSandoval.github.io/index.md

 ### Refletion 1:

-* Lab 1

-    Lab 1, part 1 was one of my favorites because it was an introduction to C++ for me.
-It allowed me to print out my first message to the world.
-It also helped me learn about the std library and and what printing a message looks like for future projects.

-* Lab 5

-    Lab 5, part 2 was one of my favorites because this time we had to use different files to incorporate our functions.
-The assignment required us to find how many feet, inches, and eighths of inches there are in a given double number.
-The lab had incorporated using doubles and getting them back in order to give the user a full calculation of feet, inches, and eighths of inches.

 * Lab 9

     Lab 9, part 2 was an interesting and favorite lab because of the usage of && for